mattermost/docs/source/deployment/on-boarding.rst

  - SMTP
  - Push Notification Server

-These settings can also be set in the config.json file.
+These settings can also be set in the ``config.json`` file.
 Please see our `configuration settings documentation <https://docs.mattermost.com/administration/config-settings.html>`__ for a full listing of all configuration settings.

 2. Adjust settings under **System Console > Site Configuration** to brand and customize how users will interact with the site.
 Be sure to update the Support Email and Help Link in Mattermost under **System Console > Site Configuration > Customization** to provide your users a resource for password resets or questions on their Mattermost account.

  - The Support Email is used on email notifications and during tutorial for users to ask support questions.
- - The Help Link is on the Mattermost login page, sign-up pages, and Main Menu.
-Many organizations use this URL to link to their help desk ticketing system.
+ - The Help Link is on the Mattermost login page, sign-up pages, and Main Menu and can be used to to link to your help desk ticketing system.

-These settings can also be set in the config.json file.
+These settings can also be set in the ``config.json`` file.
 Please see our `configuration settings documenation <https://docs.mattermost.com/administration/config-settings.html>`__ for a full listing of all configuration settings.

 3. Begin to onboard users by enabling account creation or by connecting an authentication service to assist with user provisioning.

- - Users can be per-provisioned prior with migration and bulk loading data processes based on prior collaboration systems.
+ - Users can be pre-provisioned with migration and bulk loading data processes based on prior collaboration systems.
 Please see our `migration guide <https://docs.mattermost.com/administration/migrating.html#migration-guide>`_ and `bulk loading documentation <https://docs.mattermost.com/deployment/bulk-loading.html>`_ for additional details.
- - `AD/LDAP authentication <https://docs.mattermost.com/deployment/sso-ldap.html#active-directory-ldap-setup-e10-e20>`_ and `SAML authentication <https://docs.mattermost.com/deployment/sso-saml.html>`_ are available for Enterprise Edition, providing identity management, single sign-on and automatic account provisioning.
+ - `AD/LDAP authentication <https://docs.mattermost.com/deployment/sso-ldap.html#active-directory-ldap-setup-e10-e20>`_ and `SAML authentication <https://docs.mattermost.com/deployment/sso-saml.html>`_ are available for Enterprise Edition, providing identity management, single sign-on, and automatic account provisioning.

 4. Enable integrations and plugins to connect your team's workflows and toolsets into Mattermost.

  - To enable integrations such as webhooks, slash commands, OAuth2.0, and bots, to go **System Console > Integrations**.
 More information on these integrations can be found `here <https://docs.mattermost.com/guides/integration.html>`_.
  - To enable and manage plugins, go to **System Console > Plugins**.
 Mattermost offers an `integration marketplace <https://integrations.mattermost.com/>`_ where you can see all available plugins available for upload.

 If your organization requires more structure and project management artifacts for the implementation of Mattermost, please see our `implementation plan <https://docs.mattermost.com/getting-started/implementation_plan.html>`__.

 Important Administration Notes
 ------------------------------